raullaasner/gadfit/INSTALL.md

 1. Prerequisites
 ----------------

 *If the user is running Ubuntu, it must not be older than 14.04.
 Otherwise, newer versions of CMake and GFortran need to be installed manually.
-For multi-image support, GCC at least version 5.1 is required.*
+For multi-image support, GCC at least version 5.1 and CMake at least version 3.0 are required.*

 * **Fortran compiler (required)**.
 GADfit is expected to work with the latest GNU Fortran compiler (GFortran).
 In principle, any other F2008 compliant compiler should also work.
 On Ubuntu, GFortran, released under the GPL 3+ license, can be obtained by issuing